 Bachelor of Arts in Social Science with Education concentration*, 2010

 Though it took some time, DeNeal listened to the department head, gathered her courage, and began researching universities.
-"I did not know anything about Ashford University, but everything I read about was positive, and Ashford was on Wisconsin's Department of Public Instruction's list of approved colleges for obtaining a teaching license."
+"I did not know anything about Ashford University, but everything I read about was positive."

 Like most adult learners, one of DeNeal's greatest challenges while pursuing her degree was balancing her school, her work, her family, and her involvement in her community.
-Family is of particular importance to DeNeal - she has five children and eleven grandchildren, with a twelfth on the way!
+Family is of particular importance to DeNeal - she has five children and twelve grandchildren.
 DeNeal explains that her trick in achieving balance was prioritizing.
 For example, she allowed her hobbies of reading and quilting to take the back burner to the hobbies she could also enjoy with her husband: watching football (she likes the Packers and he likes the Cowboys) and riding motorcycles (which they bought together after the last child left the house).

-DeNeal's perseverance proved worthwhile, and in June 2010 she graduated with her Bachelor of Arts in Social Science with an Education concentration.
-"I now have the opportunity to teach HSED (High School Equivalency Degree) courses in the Department of Corrections, or I can obtain my Wisconsin teaching license and teach in public schools."
+DeNeal's perseverance proved worthwhile, and in June 2010 she graduated with her Bachelor of Arts in Social Science with an Education concentration* at age 53.
+"I now have the opportunity to teach HSED (High School Equivalency Degree) courses in the Department of Corrections."
 For the moment, DeNeal will continue working with incarcerated persons.
-"I truly believe education makes a difference in offenders' lives, and I know I have inspired many of the women I have worked with to continue their education upon release.
-Just last summer I attended a former student's college graduation."
+"I truly believe education makes a difference in offenders' lives, and I know I have inspired many of the women I have worked with to continue their education upon release."

 DeNeal's experiences before, after, and during her time with Ashford have left her with one very strong understanding: "Anytime you learn something new, your life will change."